Electronics industry in China: Development

 China began a formal computing development program in 1956 when it launched the Twelve-Year Science Plan and formed the Beijing Institute of Computing Technology under the Chinese Academy of Sciences (CAS).
 In 1958, China produced its first vacuum-tube computer.
 Over the next several years, Chinese researchers expanded on these efforts with extrapolation from Soviet models.

 Following the Sino-Soviet split, China continued to develop domestic computing and electronic institutions, including the Beijing Institute of Electronics in 1963.

 In 1964, CAS debuted China's first self-developed large digital computer, the 119.
 The 119 was a core technology in facilitating China's first successful nuclear weapon test (Project 596), also in 1964.

 In 1966, China transitioned from vacuum-tube computers to fully transistorized computers.
 In the mid-1960s through the late 1960s, China began a semiconductor program and was producing third-generation computers by 1972.

+In the 1960s, Chen Boda advocated the strategy of "electrocentrism", through which the electronics industry should develop technological advancements and become embedded at all levels of China's economy.
+This included small-scale enterprises (not just large enterprises) producing electronics and that China could use the methods of a people's war to "smash electronic mysticism" and rapidly develop in the age of electronics.
+This emphasis on local production of electronics included areas with no meaningful previous electronics production like Tibet, Qinghai, and Ningxia.
+Local efforts included the production of electronic components in women-run factories and former textile mills.
+By 1968, the total output of local electronics enterprises had exceeded the output of centrally-managed enterprises.

 Electronics manufacturing expanded during the Third Front industrial development campaign and by 1980, inland China accounted for more than half of the country's electronics production capacity and work force.
 Major production facilities were built in Sichuan, Shaanxi, and Guizhou, with the most widely known electronics factory being Changhong Electric in Mianyang, Sichuan.
+From 1969 to 1970, China increased its number of electronics factories by 2.5 times.
+This was more than twenty times the number of electronics factories China had in 1965.

 Arcade video games were introduced into China in the 1980s.
 Video game consoles were introduced to China in the late 1980s and were primarily imported form Japan.
 Xiaobawang Company created the first Chinese-produced console; it came with a keyboard and was intended both for gaming and educational purposes.

 Home ownership of computers in urban China increased significantly after 1995.